Best Packing Cubes 2021

 As far as design goes, you may be fine with a very simple packing cube simply offering a zippered compartment, or perhaps you’d appreciate more features, such as the double-sided models allowing you to separate clean and dirty clothing, or advanced compression cubes for fitting all the more into a given space.
 Mesh panels, as many of our top selections include, increase airflow—not an insignificant feature when it comes to storing garments—and make it simpler to keep track of what’s inside your cubes.
-Some packing cubes come with handles, others don’t: a non-issue, perhaps, if you’re exclusively treating them as sub-compartments of a large luggage bag or case, but the handles may come in “handy” (forgive us) if you want the option of using a smaller cube as a carry-on, or a large one as an overnight bag.
+Some packing cubes come with handles, others don’t: a non-issue, perhaps, if you’re exclusively treating them as sub-compartments of a large luggage bag or case, but the handles may come in “handy” (forgive us) if you want the option of using a smaller cube as a carry-on, or a large one as an overnight bag or checked luggage.

 Drab, muted gray or loud leopard print?
 (Actually, we’re not sure leopard-print packing cubes are available—but we imagine there’s a good chance.)
 When it comes to color and pattern, it naturally comes down to your own personal preference.